Maurice Papon: Company president and government minister

 Maurice Papon shaking Tony Benn's hand during the presentation of the Concorde.

 De Gaulle helped Papon become president of the company Sud Aviation (1967–1968).
 The firm, which later merged into Aérospatiale, built the first Concorde plane in 1969.
 During May 1968, he wrote: "Is it the return of the Occupation?
 The young German anarchist [Daniel] Cohn-Bendit is freely arranging the riots."
 The new chief of the Paris police managed to take care of the situation without a single death.

 Papon was elected deputy of Cher as candidate of the Gaullist Union of Democrats for the Republic (UDR) in May 1968.
 He was re-elected in 1973 and again in 1978, now for the neo-Gaullist Rally for the Republic (RPR).
 He was elected mayor of Saint-Amand-Montrond in 1971 and 1977.
 Papon was director of the Verreries mécaniques champenoises, a glass art firm in Reims.

 On the evening of 4–5 June 1977, a commando shot at workers on strike, killing CGT trade-unionist Pierre Maître and severely injuring two others.
-Four of the five members of the commando, members of the CGT were arrested by the police.
+Four of the five members of the commando, members of the Confederation Française du Travail were arrested by the police.
 The leader of the commando and shooter, who received a 20-year sentence, and the driver were members of the Service d'Action Civique.

 From 1968 to 1971, Papon was treasurer of the UDR.
 He became President of the Finance Commission of the National Assembly in 1972 and was the deputy presenting the budget (rapporteur général du budget) from 1973 to 1978.
 He served as Budget Minister under Prime Minister Raymond Barre and President Valéry Giscard d'Estaing from 1978 to 1981, before finishing his mayoral term in 1983 and renouncing further political activity.